Audit: Monitor and Track Changes to Critical Data

 Oracle E-Business Suite does have the facility to audit all changes to selected tables, but it does not allow you to choose exactly which data and transactions should be audited – so if you need to examine the audit file, you may end up having to sift through masses of irrelevant data.

-CS*Audit gives you a suite of tools that enables you to define and implement your audit policies within minutes and without coding.
+Our Audit module gives you a suite of tools that enables you to define and implement your audit policies within minutes and without coding.
 You can also specify that certain people should be automatically notified of particular events – for example, if a supplier’s bank account details are changed.

 It gives you an intuitive reporting facility to provide meaningful information and screens that allow business users to drill down into the detail – and you won’t need to rewrite your reports when the system is upgraded.